- Search The Registry

 - My Account

 Kermit H. Johnson (his birth name) was born in Kansas City, Missouri.
 He was raised by his mother after his father deserted the family.
-He was placed in an orphanage when he was three, becoming so homesick, however, he ran away and returned living at home.
-By the age of 12, he sought out work to ease some of the financial burden at home.
+He was placed in an orphanage when he was three, becoming so homesick, however, he ran away and returned to living at home.
+By the age of 12, he sought out work to ease some of the financial burdens at home.
 He worked various jobs; in a factory, a print shop, and shining shoes.
 He dropped out of school in the fifth grade.

 Johnson began his musical career in 1922 as a drummer in Kansas City.
 He began piano about the same time he was learning the drums.
 His early piano practices took place in a church, also he was working as a water boy for a construction company.
 From 1926 to 1938 he played piano, often working with Big Joe Turner.
 An encounter with record producer John Hammond in 1936 led to an engagement at the Famous Door in New York City.
 In 1938 Johnson and Turner appeared in the From Spirituals to Swing concert at Carnegie Hall.
 After this show the popularity of the boogie-woogie style was on the upswing.
 Johnson worked locally and toured and recorded with Turner, Meade Lux Lewis, and Albert Ammons during this period.